rsergio07/CKA-Tips-and-Resources/examples/pvc-expand.md

     ```
     Verify the Pod:
     ```bash
-    kubectl get pod pvc-pod
+    kubectl get pod task-pv-pod
     ```

+---

-4. Verify that the storage is mounted:
+4. **Verify the Storage**
+    Once the Pod is `Running`, verify the storage mounted at `/usr/share/nginx/html`:
     ```bash
-    kubectl exec pvc-pod -- ls /mnt/data
+    kubectl exec task-pv-pod -- ls /usr/share/nginx/html
     ```
-    - This command will list the contents of the mounted volume inside the Pod.
+    - This will list the contents of the mounted volume.